Break the Silence, Launch a Campaign, Escalate Until We Win

 - Try to identify leaders who seem like they would be receptive.
 There may be city or county council members who are already looking to take action, but are unsure how to do so or that they have enough public support.

-- Consider sharing model resolution language and an example resolution from Los Angeles, Hoboken, Montgomery County or the Bay Area, a fact sheet on the need for climate emergency resolutions, Talking Points, and/or petition signatures.
+- Consider sharing model resolution language, a fact sheet on the need for climate emergency resolutions, Talking Points, and/or petition signatures.

 Meet with candidates for local, state and federal offices.
 Educate voters about their stance on the climate crisis